ComputerElite/streamer-tools-client/README.md

 # Installation
 ## Downloading the client
 ### Windows
-1. Get the latest binaries from [Actions](https://github.com/ComputerElite/streamer-tools-client/actions) (Simply click the latest entry and then download the zip file at the bottom).
-You have to have a GitHub account
+1. Get the latest binaries from [Releases](https://github.com/ComputerElite/streamer-tools-client/releases)
 2. Extract the zip file
 3. Run the exe and you should be set up
 ### Mac, Windows and Linux